aphyr/distsys-class/README.markdown

   - But there's also a SYNC command that guarantees real-time visibility
   - (SYNC + op) allows linearizable reads as well
 - Again, majority quorum, 5 or 7 nodes

+### Humming Consensus

+- Metadata store for managing distributed system reconfiguration
+- Looks a little like CORFU's replicated log
+- See also: chain replication

 ### Viewstamped Replication